 8. Charismatic Leadership

-Uses charisma and conviction to unite a team around a shared objective.
+Through their persuasive communication skills, these leaders unite a team around a shared objective.

 Leaders can achieve buy-in for an overarching vision or an ambitious initiative.